yaziddouassi/HoggarCrudFinal/README.md

 # 🧱 Hoggar - Laravel Inertia CRUD Generator

 **Hoggar** is a full-featured CRUD generator package built with Laravel + Inertia.js + Vue 3.
 It comes with powerful tools such as Pinia for state management, Quill.js for rich text editing, and Chart.js for data visualization.
+Here is the web site https://laravel-hoggar.dev

 ---